pcr3w/Equilimod/README.md

 # Equilimod
+## Please note that I am currently working on the API and will release the API and more wiki content once I feel it has reached a certain standard.
+The current information here and in the wiki is out of date.
+## Sorry for those who have been waiting for modding; hopefully you won't have to wait much longer.
 ![](https://i.imgur.com/Pox7o9f.png)

 Equilimod is a modding framework for [Equilinox](http://www.indiedb.com/games/equilinox), the nature simulation game currently being developed by [ThinMatrix](https://www.youtube.com/user/ThinMatrix/).
 It is designed to make modding as simple as possible, using JavaScript to allow modders to create their own species and biomes.